5 Times When Medicare Becomes Your Secondary Payer

-Medicare is the primary health care provider for most retirees aged 65 and older.
+Medicare is the primary insurance provider for most retirees aged 65 and older.
 However, there are some circumstances where Medicare will not have the primary payment responsibility for your health care.
-Here are five common Medicare Secondary Payer situations.
+Here are five common situations when Medicare becomes your Secondary Payer.

-1. Americans and spouses working for most companies with GHPs
+1. Americans and spouses working for companies with insurance

 While 65 is the official retirement age in the United States, many Americans over the age of 65 continue to work either full-time or part-time.
 When these Americans are covered by an Employer Group Health Plan (GHP), Medicare may become their secondary payer.

-Many Medicare beneficiaries continue to work for large, secure firms because they want to grow their wealth.
+Many Medicare beneficiaries continue to work after the designated retirement age because they want to grow their wealth.
 They still feel fit enough to work and enjoy thinking about the comfortable retirement they will eventually enjoy when they leave the workforce.

-The following adults with Employer Group Health Plans will find the GHP is their primary payer and Medicare their secondary:
+The following adults with Employer Group Health Plans will find the employee insurance is their primary payer and Medicare their secondary:

 - Americans aged 65 or older working for companies with 20+ employees or multi-employer groups employing 20+ people